Tschosbert/Aerial-Additive-Manufacturing_WS24/README.md

   -> rarely but sometimes one or more dont take off (reason is not known) --> if this happens just restart the launchfile

 Then the drones fly to their starting positions in order to get to their flight formation.
-Once they are in formation, send the path with 'ros2 run gcode_to_path PathFromGcode --ros-args -p gcode_path:="<Path to your GCode>"'
+Once they are in formation, send the path with `ros2 run gcode_to_path PathFromGcode --ros-args -p gcode_path:="<Path to your GCode>"`
 When they reached their start formation, the drones start to fly along the path maintaining their formation.

 To land the drones you need to call the following service: